AdobeDocs/primetime.pt-BR/help/programming/tvsdk-1.4-for-desktop-hls/drm-content-security/r-psdk-dhls-1.4-drm-interface.md

 <!--<a id="section_F58941D68EB94A5EBD1C7454D2A1B17A"></a>-->

-Para obter mais informações sobre DRM, consulte a documentação do DRM da Adobe Primetime.
+Para obter mais informações sobre o DRM, consulte a documentação do Adobe Primetime DRM.